 AD-HIES affects males and females in equal numbers and occurs in all ethnic groups.
 More than 200 cases of hyper IgE syndrome (both the dominant and recessive forms) have been described in the medical literature.
 However, these disorders may often go unrecognized or misdiagnosed, making it difficult to determine their true frequency in the general population.
 Although AD-HIES is present during infancy, diagnosis may not be made until adolescence and, in some cases, adulthood.

 The first case of hyper IgE syndrome was described in the medical literature in 1966.
 The physicians termed the disorder Job syndrome after the biblical character of Job who was covered in boils and sores over his entire body.

-X-ray studies such as computed tomography (CT scanning) might be used to detect lung infections and the development of pneumatoceles within the lungs.
+X-ray studies such as computed tomography (CT scanning) may be used to detect lung infections and the development of pneumatoceles within the lungs.
 Pneumatoceles are an indicator of AD-HIES.
 During a CT scan, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.

 The treatment of AD-HIES is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, internists for adults, dermatologists, dental specialists, immunologists, orthopedists, and other health care professionals may need to systematically and comprehensively plan treatment.